AAnandSamy/incremental-data-loads-in-spark/README.md

     - All updates to an item also change the value of the column.
     - The value of this column increases with each insert or update.

-Queries with the following WHERE and ORDER BY clauses can be executed efficiently
+Queries with the following WHERE clauses can be executed efficiently

 ### Configs
 ```scala